ajcrites/dbl/README.md

  sharing of particular resources
 * Editing of a submitted resource under some conditions
 * Deletion of a submitted resource under some conditions
+* Record more states of a resource (not started, in progress, completed, et. al.)
 * Improved aesthetic